Pay Rates in Private Practice Pelvic Health Physiotherapy: A Discussion

 A Common Pain Point: The Pay Negotiation Standoff

-We often hear this complaint from business owners: "I want to hire a pelvic physio, but they're asking to be paid too high."
+However, we often hear this pain point expressed by business owners: "I want to hire a pelvic physio, but they're asking to be paid too highly."

 Let's unpack this from both perspectives, because both sides have valid points.